 - For the past 2+ years, the City has withheld moving forward on the official rezoning of this watershed and was actively pursuing appeals to the State's Environmental Management Commission and the courts in regard to this watershed classification.
 All appeals were unsuccessful.
 The City is required by State law to adopt ordinances to protect the watershed.
-If it fails to timely adopt the ordinances, the State will adopt the ordinances and it may fine the City. - The City's minimum regulations are consistent with the State's minimum regulations in regard to maximum impervious surface and buffer yard requirements.
-However, the City's regulations differ from the State's minimum requirements in the following three (3) areas:
+If it fails to timely adopt the ordinances, the State will adopt the ordinances and may fine the City. - The City's minimum regulations are consistent with the State's minimum regulations in regard to maximum impervious surface and buffer yard requirements.

-Per the State's minimum regulations, only new development activities that require an erosion/sedimentation control plan under State law or approved local government program are required to meet the provisions (12,000 square feet of land disturbing activity).
-The City's existing watershed regulations provide no such exemption.
+Per the State's minimum regulations, only new development activities that require an erosion/sedimentation control plan under State law or approved local government program are required to meet the provisions (one (1) acre of land disturbing activity).

-Per the State's minimum regulations, structures on existing lots can be expanded without having to comply with the new restrictions unless the expansion triggers the requirement for an erosion/sedimentation control plan (12,000 square feet of land disturbing activity).
-The City's existing watershed regulations provide no such exemption.
+Per the State's minimum regulations, structures on existing lots can be expanded without having to comply with the new restrictions unless the expansion triggers the requirement for an erosion/sedimentation control plan (one (1) acre of land disturbing activity).

 Per the State's minimum regulations, impervious surfaces existing on a property prior to the effective date of any new rules could be exempted (grandfathered) from the sum calculation of impervious surfaces prior to requiring that the first one-inch of stormwater be detained.
 For example, under the State's minimum requirements, if a lot contains 30% impervious surfaces prior to the new rules taking effect, then the property owner may add an additional 24% impervious surface (for a total of 54%) prior to being required to detain any stormwater.
-Under the City's existing watershed regulations, the existing impervious surfaces are not exempted (grandfathered) and if new impervious surfaces are proposed, the property owner would be required to provide stormwater controls to capture the first one-inch of stormwater for all impervious surfaces in excess of 24%.